-Ex-convicts are Indonesian citizens who deserve the same treatment as other citizens even though they have violated the law that has served their sente 20 in a prison.
-As citizens, of course, they are also entitled to 5 he protection of their human rights as regulated in Law Number 39 of 1999 concerning Human Rights and in article 3 paragraph (2) states that everyone has the right to recognition, guarantee, protection and fair legal treatment. and obtain legal certainty and equal treatment before the law.
-The fact is that ex-convicts never received such treatment, and even received the title as second-class citizens, this is a 2 gger for ex-convicts to do evil again.
+Ex-convicts are Indonesian citizens who deserve the same treatment as other citizens even though they have violated the law that has served their sentence in a prison.
+As citizens, of course, they are als 5 entitled to the protection of their human rights as regulated in Law Number 39 of 1999 concerning Human Rights and in article 3 paragraph (2) states that everyone has the right to recognition, guarantee, protection and fair legal treatment, and obtain legal certainty and equal treatment before the law.
+The fact is that ex-convicts never received such treatment, and even received the title as second-class citizens, this is a 4 gger for ex-convicts to do evil again.
 Criminal-caraers researchers have also been concerned with the extent to which offenders specialize or are versatile in their criminal activity.
 Increasingly, the weight of empirical evidence indicates that most offenders are versatile rather than specialized in their criminal behavior.
 [4]

 For the community to realize the penal system is also burdened with obligations as regulated in Article 1 number 2 also article 2.
-Law No. 12 of 1995 concerning Corrections, but the existence of the regulation does not guarantee "protection of human rights" while for 19e government in accordance with the mandate of Law Number 39 of 1999 concerning Human Rights which 13 articles 71 to 72 have obligations and responsibilities to respect, protect , 13 orce and advance human rights including effective implementation steps in the fields of law, politics, economics, social, culture, national defense and other fields.
+Law No. 12 of 1995 concerning Corrections, but the existence of the regulation does not guarantee "protection of human rights" while for the government in accordance with the mandate of Law Number 39 of 1999 concerning Human Rights which in articles 71 to 72 have obligations and responsibilities to respect, ptdet, enforce and advance human rights including effective implementation steps in the fields of law, politics, economics, social, culture, national defense and other fields.